ZhuLab-Fudan/DeepMHCIIpro/README.md

 ### Input formation and run examples

+* According to whether input alleles are specified, two formats can be used.
-* If label is known, the following one is supported for model training and evaluation.
+If both labels and alleles are known, the input can be structured as follows, which is supported for model training and evaluation.

   | Peptide        | Label Score | Cell Line / MHC Allele  | Context        |
   |----------------|-------------|-------------------------|----------------|